 In the last century, humans have been accelerating the rate of climate change to dangerous and unsustainable levels.
-An increase in strength and frequency of weather events, both on land and in the ocean, have threatened species survival.
+An increase in the strength and frequency of weather events, both on land and in the ocean, have threatened species survival.
 In addition, many natural processes in the ocean are being affected by the increase in sea surface temperatures.
 The humpback whale, due to its long migration patterns and reliance on cool, nutrient-rich water, is a good indicator of how climate change is affecting the ocean’s productivity and health.

-This project aims to advance our understanding of the migration dynamics of the East Australia population of humpback whales in a rapidly changing environment.
+This project aimed at establishing an understanding of the migration dynamics of the East Australia population of humpback whales in a rapidly changing environment.
 This will be achieved through strategic investigation of individuals using two known migratory stopovers, namely Hervey Bay and Moreton Bay in southeast Queensland.
 We will use a drone to take aerial photographs of individual whales that are, in turn, used to measure the length and width of each animal, a technique known as aerial photogrammetry.
 With these measurements, we can track changes in body mass within a season and over multiple seasons.
 Using these data, we can infer how environmental conditions in the feeding ground influence a whales’ decision to undertake their migration relative to their body condition.
 Further, microsatellite ageing of whales will provide detailed information regarding population demography (age and sex) in these locations, relative to the main migratory corridor.

 Susan Bengston Nash, Griffith University